arcanis/mono-layout/README.md

 ## Features

-  - Soft-wrap any text
+  - Soft-wraps any text to the given width
-  - Can collapse text on demand
+  - Automatically justifies the text to fit the specified width if requested
-  - Keep an internal state to map between the original and transformed coordinates
+  - Can collapse text on demand (`white-space: pre`, but more configurable)
-  - Automatically justify the text to fit the specified width if requested
+  - Keeps an internal state to map between the original and transformed text coordinates
-  - Only relayout the part of the text that have changed
+  - Only updates the part of the text that has changed for better performances
-  - Shipped as NPM module (w/ an asmjs fallback for browsers)
+  - Shipped as NPM package using WebAssembly (portable, even accross browsers)
   - Also available as a zero-dependencies C++ library

 Currently not implemented:

-  - Font width support
+  - Font width support (all characters are assumed monospaces)
-  - Unicode support
+  - Unicode support (all characters are assumed to be ASCII)

 ## Installation